intersective/app/docs/workflows/auth-workflows.md

 1. core API will return timeline, programs related to login user.

+## Direct link/deep link Workflow

+- Global App V2 uses the Global Login API for authentication.
+- Direct link/deep link need to contain stack_uuid as a parameter
+- Global App V2 will use the stack_uuid to get stack information from Global Login API
+- Once get the stack information, store those info in local storage
+- Use the urls from the stack for normal direct link/deep link checks and actions

 ## Registration Flow

 This conatains information about new user registration process.